Code-Institute-Submissions/milestone-project-98/README.md

 3. Email sign-up

-   - Add an email sign-up form so users can sign up to a newsletter if they want to be kept informed about new products, services, offers and any other news about the organisation.
+   - Add an email sign-up form so users can sign up to a newsletter if they want to be informed about new products, services, offers and any other news about the organisation.

 ## Technologies Used